LordAizen1/cryptolab/README.md

 ### User Interaction and Community Features
 - Discussion boards or forums where students can post questions, share resources, and collaborate.
-- A feedback system to rate the usefulness of resources and ML-generated summaries.
+- A feedback system to rate the usefulness of resources.
 - Option to bookmark favorite resources or save custom summaries.

 ---